charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 #### Download aws-iam-authenticator

-The aws-iam-authenticator binary needs to be installed on the machine that is running kubectl.
+The `aws-iam-authenticator` binary needs to be installed on the machine that is running kubectl.
 This is executed by kubectl in order to log in and get a token, which is then passed to the Kubernetes API server.
-You can find the binary on the (aws-iam-authenticator releases page)[aws-iam-authenticator-releases].
+You can find the binary on the [aws-iam-authenticator releases page][aws-iam-authenticator-releases].

 #### Updating kubectl config

-In order to use the [aws-iam-authenticator](aws-iam-authenticator-github) with kubectl, an updated config file is needed.
-The config file written to the kubernetes-master unit will have a user named aws-iam-user that uses the aws-iam-authenticator client binary and a context named aws-iam-authenticator.
+In order to use the [aws-iam-authenticator][aws-iam-authenticator-github] with kubectl, an updated config file is needed.
+The config file written to the kubernetes-master unit will have a user named aws-iam-user that uses the `aws-iam-authenticator` client binary and a context named aws-iam-authenticator.
 First, copy the config:

 ```bash